 Having covered the basics, let’s look at how progressive retailers provide advanced customer journeys past the simple: search bar > click > add to cart.

 Cratejoy is an e-commerce website that makes it easy for users to subscribe to boxes of products they’ll love.

 If a user types “planner” in Cratejoy’s search box, they can instantly choose a subscription, a category, a collection related to planners—or, if none of that works, dive into a blog post.
 This offers the user multiple paths into different types of content, which translates into multiple paths to conversion, based on user’s personal preferences and ways of processing information.

-The Kooples is a popular clothing brand.
-Their search is an as-you-type experience, but they have another interesting feature that showcases advanced search possibilities.
-Let’s say a user types in “dress” in the search box: on the left, facets will appear.
+L’Occitane En Provence is an international retailer of body, face, fragrances and home products.
+Similarly to Cratejoy, their search is an as-you-type experience, but they have another interesting feature that showcases advanced search possibilities.
+Let’s say a user types in “baby” in the search box: on the left, facets will appear.